Ammar Badwy | Posted on September 17, 2021

-China continued their export growth.
+China continued its export growth.
 Over the years, they had taken the position from India as the largest API exporter in the world.
-With substantially lower production costs because of their large-scaled production zones, the government incentives and overall worse working conditions than other countries, China was able to export APIs cheaper than any other supplier in the world.
+With substantially lower production costs because of their large-scale production zones, the government incentives, and overall worse working conditions than other countries, China was able to export APIs cheaper than any other supplier in the world.

 In doing so, many of their competitors in the USA and Europe were put out of competition and were forced to close their doors.
 Even India, being one of the largest medicine production countries, was not able to meet the Chinese API prices which in some cases are 20-30% cheaper.